 Information available via the DHDR currently includes:

-- over six years of information regarding all dispensed monitored drugs, including narcotics and controlled substances (when the approved identification used was a valid Ontario Health number).
+- all dispensed monitored drugs, including narcotics and controlled substances (when the approved identification used was a valid Ontario Health number).

-The DHDR is currently available through two provincial clinical viewers:
+The DHDR is currently available through electronic medical record (EMR) systems certified by Ontario MD and two provincial clinical viewers:

-- ConnectingOntario5 in the Greater Toronto Area and Northern and Eastern Ontario.
+- ConnectingOntario Clinical Viewer6 in the Greater Toronto Area, and Northern and Eastern Ontario.

 The College will continue to monitor the landscape for new electronic sources of information regarding patient’s prescription histories and will update this Advice Document to support safe and effective prescribing.